metaplex-foundation/sugar/README.md

 aws_secret_access_key=<SECRET ACCESS KEY>
 region=<REGION>
 ```

-It is also important to set up the ACL permission of the bucket correctly to enable `"public-read"` and apply Cross-Origin Resource Sharing (CORS) rules to enable display content requested from a different origin (necessary to enable wallets and blockchain explorers load the metadata/media files).
+It is also important to set up the ACL permission of the bucket correctly to enable `"public-read"` and apply Cross-Origin Resource Sharing (CORS) rules to enable content access requested from a different origin (necessary to enable wallets and blockchain explorers load the metadata/media files).
 More information about these configurations can be found at:
 - [Bucket policy examples](https://docs.aws.amazon.com/AmazonS3/latest/userguide/example-bucket-policies.html)
 - [CORS configuration](https://aws.amazon.com/premiumsupport/knowledge-center/s3-configure-cors/)

 ### Preparing Your Assets

-The preparation of the assets is similar to the current version of the CLI.
-Full instructions can be found [here](http://docs.metaplex.com/candy-machine-v2/preparing-assets).
-By default, Sugar loads media/metadata files from a `assets` folder in directory where the command has been executed, but the name of the folder can be specified as a command-line parameter.
+The preparation of the assets is similar to the instructions provided in the [Candy Machine v2 documentation](http://docs.metaplex.com/candy-machine-v2/preparing-assets).
+By default, Sugar loads media/metadata files from an `assets` folder in the directory where the command has been executed, but the name of the folder can be specified as a command-line parameter.

 ### Deploying a Candy Machine